CorneliusDeng/UESTC/README.md

 - #### Who am I？

-  Qi Deng, CS Master of UESTC.
+  Qi Deng, CS Master in Computer Technology at University of Electronic Science and Technology of China (UESTC).

 - #### Why did I create this repository？

-​	Just record the hard way of my learning.
+  Just record the hard way of my learning in UESTC.